ALaaDawood/tech-exercise/README.md

 - ng-table-virtual-scroll to handle virtual scrolling (as virtual scrolling is not supported for mat-tables yet)

 ## To be improved

-- use the API download option instead of using export packages
-- make table columns dynamic (to add or remove columns as we like)
-- add more unit tests
+_ use the API download option instead of using export packages _ make table columns dynamic (to add or remove columns as we like) _ add more unit tests
-- cover more scenarios in e2e
+_ cover more scenarios in e2e
-- consider more devices sizes in responsive design
-- create a separate folder for docker containing all docker related files for serving the app itself and running unit and e2e tests
+\_ consider more devices sizes in responsive design &check; create a separate folder for docker containing all docker related files for serving the app itself and running unit and e2e tests

 ####